lukmanr/CLVPipelines/README.md

 ## Configuring AI Platform Notebook
-During the tutorial, you use an AI Platform Notebook and Kubeflow Pipelines UI as primary interfaces.
+During the tutorial, you use an AI Platform Notebook as primary interface.

-To provision an AI Platform Notebook and configure the tutorial's sample code follow the below steps:
+### Provision an AI Platform Notebook instance
 1. Create a new notebook instance with default options following the [how-to-guide](https://cloud.google.com/ml-engine/docs/notebooks/create-new).
 Use a **Python** instance type.
 2. Follow the instructions in [how-to-guide](https://cloud.google.com/ml-engine/docs/notebooks/create-new) to connect to **JupyterLab** on your notebook instance.
 3. Create a new terminal from the **Launcher** tab of **JupyterLab** interface.